lenewsad/IntuneEDU/IntuneEDU/acquire-store-apps.md

 1. In the [Intune for Education](https://intuneeducation.portal.azure.com) console, choose **Apps**.

-2. Under **Windows Store apps**, select **+ New app** to open your Microsoft Store for Business account.
+2. Under **Microsoft Store apps**, select **+ New app** to open your Microsoft Store for Business account.
 You can search for apps that you want to add using the search bar at the top right corner of the screen.

 > [!NOTE]
 > If you have not added Intune for Education as a management tool, you will need to [activate it before you can take any actions](https://technet.microsoft.com/itpro/windows/manage/apps-in-windows-store-for-business#licensing-model).